 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read my full disclosure here.

 As far as fitness goes, I have a wide variety of interests.
 I like to run, ride my bike, I go to Zumba once a week and I work out at Crunch as well.
 I do a small group training class on Sundays and I try to incorporate some weight training throughout the week.
-But one of my favorite activities is a SUP Yoga session!
+But one of my favorite activities is a Stand Up Paddle Board Yoga session!

-I first went Paddle boarding last summer, after buying a Groupon to try it on the North Shore of Long Island.
+I first went Paddle Boarding in 2016, after buying a Groupon to try it on the North Shore of Long Island.
 I took my sister and cousin and we paddled around the cove near Sea Cliff.
 We were in and out of a boat yard so there was a bit of a wake (aka waves and current) but I got the hang of it pretty easily.

 This is such a great upper body workout, a test in balance, and I LOVE being on the water.
 After an hour on the board, you WILL feel those quads the next day!

 When I arrived at the class, I was the only student!
 So I had a private lesson!

 For this class in Hawaii, we were out on the Anaeho’omalu Bay, also known as A-bay to the locals.
 We paddled out, dropped an anchor and went into a full yoga practice.
 I am a novice yogi (at best) and could not believe how hard it was to balance on the board.
 I did fall in a few times trying to do standing poses.
 But in this beautiful Hawaiian bay – I didn’t mind!

 When I came back home, I knew I wanted to try more Paddle Boarding and figure out where to do SUP yoga on Long Island.
 I live on an island after all!